SECOND BOOK OF A TRILOGY:

 to 9-11 – these have left the world reeling in shock and fear.
 Still, these

 bloody terrorist operations were nothing more than just random strikes without

-But what if lurking in the shadows now was an even more sinister force – one intent on world domination at any cost.
+But lurking in the shadows is an even more sinister force – one intent on world domination at any cost.
 Following a script almost as old as time itself, it would put religion and politics on an inevitable collision course blurring forever the lines of good and evil.